Harmix/pam-benchmark/.memory-bank/ethics-and-licensing/datasheet.md

 ## Uses

 - **Already used for:** the paper's published baseline evaluations.
-- **Our internal use:** M1 baseline check + ongoing regression detection for any baseline we add.
+- **Harmix internal use:** M1 baseline check + ongoing regression detection for any baseline added thereafter (Pam in M2, dedicated memory competitors in M4–M5).
 - **Should NOT be used for:** training or fine-tuning baselines we evaluate on it.

 ## Distribution